 More Cars Back In Stock But May Not Be Affordable

 More new vehicles are arriving on auto dealer’s lots.
-However, most Americans may not be able to afford them because the Federal Reserve has hiked interest loan rates to combat inflation.
+However, most Americans may be unable to afford them because the Federal Reserve has hiked interest loan rates to combat inflation.
 The higher cost of financing a new vehicle is expected to cut demand and add more pressure to the auto industry, which is already struggling from the pandemic.

 Experts said the financing cost is expected to keep climbing.
 The interest rate has increased from 3% to 3.25%, and it plans to continue rising in 2023 until it hits 4.6%.

 Commercial and fleet sales have increased in the third quarter, indicating that demand may be dwindling.
 That is a cause for concern because consumer sales are more profitable, and the auto industry is counting on the restrained market from the pandemic to continue in the near term.